-Doctors Without Borders (MSF) and other international aid organizations have been forced to suspend relief operations in some war affected areas of South Sudan, leaving civilians without life saving aid.
+Doctors Without Borders (MSF) and other international aid organizations have been forced to suspend relief operations in some war-affected areas of South Sudan, leaving civilians without life-saving aid.

-Seeking refuge and assistance, more than 6,000 people made their way to the Gambella region in western Ethiopia, adding to the growing number of South Sudanese refugees who have thronged to area since clashes first broke out in South Sudan in late 2013.
+Seeking refuge and assistance, more than 6,000 people made their way to the Gambella region in western Ethiopia, adding to the growing number of South Sudanese refugees who have thronged to the area since clashes first broke out in South Sudan in late 2013.